-In this course, you’ll explore the impact of nutrition, sleep, exercise, and breathing on anxiety, depression, and mood disorders.
-And you’ll learn simple, approachable strategies — as well as teachable skills for maintaining these strategies long-term — to help clients reduce emotional dysregulation, improve energy and mental clarity, and develop greater access to their creativity, resiliency, and compassion.
+In Fuel the Brain, Not Anxiety, you’ll explore the impact of nutrition, sleep, movement, and breathing on anxiety, depression, and mood disorders.
+And you’ll learn simple, approachable strategies and teachable skills to help clients reduce emotional dysregulation, improve energy and mental clarity, and give them greater access to their creativity, resiliency, and compassion.

-Over 4 live online sessions, Dr. Kristen Allott will show you how you can help clients meet the needs of their bodies — the power supply of the brain — and she will guide you through the science of how these strategies can literally change the brain’s state from fearful and reactive to engaged and curious, leading to deeper healing.
+Through 4 live online sessions anchored in polyvagal theory, Dr. Kristen Allott will show you how to help clients meet the needs of their bodies and brains, opening the door for even more impactful work.
+She will guide you through the science of how these strategies can literally change the brain’s state from fearful and reactive to engaged and curious, leading to deeper healing.

-You’ll receive techniques and resources you can bring into the therapy room right away, giving you the opportunity to practice between each course session.
+You’ll gain techniques and resources you can bring into the therapy room right away, giving you the opportunity to practice between each course session.
 Then you can share questions, as well as discoveries and insights, in the following session.

-In addition, you’ll look at case studies where clinicians have seen improvements in their clients — some over time and some almost instant — as a direct result of changing sleeping, exercise, and eating habits.
-And you’ll see how even minor improvements along the way can help build trust and rapport, opening the door for deeper work when necessary.
+In addition, you’ll look at case studies where clinicians have seen improvements in their clients — some over time and some almost instantly — as a direct result of caring for the body through food, sleep, movement, and breathing.
+And you’ll see how even minor improvements in these areas can enhance trust and rapport with the therapist and create the possibility of deeper, more effective work.

 Throughout the course, you’ll also explore:

-- Assessment tools for knowing if and when nutrition, sleep, and exercise are contributing to mental health issues
+- Assessment tools for knowing if and when nutrition, sleep, movement, and breathing patterns are contributing to mental health issues

-- How to read food labels so you can teach your clients to fuel their bodies more effectively
+- What to look for on food labels so you can teach clients to fuel their bodies more effectively

 - How to differentiate between depression and fatigue